chef/chef-workstation/docs-chef-io/content/workstation/plugin_knife_custom.md

 ```

 where `SubclassName` is the class name used by this plugin.
 The
 capitalization of this name is important.
-For example, `OMG` would have
-a knife command of `knife o m g`, whereas `Omg` would have a knife
-command of `knife omg`.
-Use the capitalization pattern to define the
-word grouping that best makes sense for the plugin.
+For example, `SubclassName` would have a knife command of `knife subclass name`, but `Subclassname` would have a knife command of `knife subclassname` Use the capitalization pattern to define the word grouping that best makes sense for the plugin.

 A plugin can override an existing knife subcommand by using the same
 class name as the existing subcommand.
 For example, to override the